Landlord Responsibilities

 Access to your home

-As a tenant, you much allows access to the landlord or anyone acting on their behalf to enter your home at reasonable times, for inspecting the property's condition or carrying out repairs.
+As a tenant, you must allow access to the landlord or anyone acting on their behalf to enter your home at reasonable times, for inspecting the property's condition or carrying out repairs.

 It's important to know that you are entitled to at least 24 hours of written notice, before anyone can enter.
 And if the time is not suitable to you, you can always suggest a better time.